#Gradle & Build Systems

 Plugin details (gradle.org)

+When you create a new project with Gradle, it will create a directory structure for you.
 This directory structure is opinionated: Gradle requires a specific directory structure to work correctly, so you should work within the structure that it gives you.
 Most of these files are configuration file, or scripts that help execute gradle.
 The actual source code will be placed in the app/src directory.

 A standard Gradle project has the following directory structure: